Mashiro-Yukino/Regression/README.md

 - The model is significant since the p-value is less than .05.
 - Only age1 is not significant (since p_value is bigger than 0.05)
-- Since all of the variables are either scale variables or binary (we map it using [0,1] or [1,2]), the odds ratio makes sense for all of them.
+- Since all of the variables are either scale variables or binary (we map it to [0,1] or [1,2]), the odds ratio makes sense for all of them.